aimanmallah/SEI-Project-03/README.md

 The brief was to build a full-stack application with a React front-end and noSQL database.
 The application had to include data schema and a RESTful api framework.

-The application is deployed via Git on Heroku and can be found here: Cabin Fever (https://cabin-fever.herokuapp.com/#/).
+The application is deployed via Git on Heroku and can be found here: [Cabin Fever](https://cabin-fever.herokuapp.com).